 Democracy NC offers a wealth of resources to help people promote voting registration, education, turnout and advocacy.
 Democracy NC focuses on providing accessible materials and training to community members and organizations aiming to increase civic engagement, community-based issue education, and voter engagement in WNC.

-The Buncombe/WNC Voter Engagement Coalition is a group of representatives from nonprofits and faith communities as well as interested individuals who for the last 4 years have worked to encourage voter registration, education, turnout and advocacy.
+The Buncombe/WNC Voter Engagement Coalition is a group of representatives from nonprofits and faith communities as well as interested individuals who for the more than 5 years has worked to encourage voter registration, education, turnout and advocacy.
 One of their goals is to help coordinate activities to maximize the impact of those working, on a nonpartisan basis, to increase voter registration, education, turnout and advocacy.
 They offer a calendar of events, activities, forums, and trainings that are open for all to view, consider and attend.
-All are welcome to participate.
+All are welcome to view and participate at the level they feel most comfortable.

-Get involved: If interested in volunteering or being a part of the monthly meetings, contact Ron Katz at firstname.lastname@example.org or at (828) 768-4559.
+Get involved: If interested in getting weekly emails during election season about opportunities to learn and volunteer, contact Ron Katz at email@example.com or at (828) 768-4559.

 United Way of Asheville and Buncombe County hosts a voting page that is updated on a regular basis to provide important information on this issue.
 Timely e-newsletters are sent to all those, particularly around election time, who pledge to vote.